skimran-coder/JavaScript_Mini_Projects/README.md

 ## Contributing

 We welcome contributions!
-If you have ideas for improvements or new mini projects, please check out our [Contribution Guidelines](CONTRIBUTING.md).
+If you have ideas for improvements or new mini projects.

 Happy coding!